 At that point our disingenuous lawyer, Ocampo, rose to face the judge, cleared his throat, and said, “Your honour, I wish to request that the examination proceed in short order, since Mr. Bancroft has to return to Singapore for an important meeting.”

 Wendy and I blanched.
 What is he doing?
 I thought.
 We never said that.
 Uncertain about whether or not I could speak out, I just shook my head in the judge’s direction, hoping he would understand I was trying to say “No, no. I had no such meeting,” but his look turned hostile.
-Rather than make me look important, which I’m certain our lawyer was trying to do, I suspected it made us look like we felt we were entitled—for whatever reason I don’t know: being Caucasian?
-Being (North) American?
+Rather than make me look important, which I’m certain our lawyer was trying to do, I suspected it made us look like we felt we were entitled, a sentiment often ascribed to Americans traveling abroad.
+The fact that we weren’t American, let alone the fact that it would have been an unfair generalization, I assumed would have been lost on the judge.

 Whatever happened next is buried in memory, but somehow we got through the hearing and, later that week, our depositions in front of the commissioner.
 We both felt good about our testimony and what we took to be a positive reaction from the government solicitor who questioned us.
 Our attorney told us we could now head home with our baby girl.
 One last hurdle, at least in my mind, was clearing immigration with a not-quite-adopted baby, even though Ocampo told us over and over that it would be fine.